 My experience in football goes much beyond being an avid fan, as I started working as a reporter covering local sports news and gradually made my way through to provide regular services for major football players, clubs, agents, federations and media outlets worldwide.

 Some of my highlights have been jobs during the 2006 Football World Cup, 2006 Club World Cup, 2008 Futsal World Cup and, since mid-2009, virtually all major soccer competitions.
 I also take pride in having translated into Brazilian Portuguese the voice commentary used in a major football video game released in late 2010.
 Assignments involving other sports may be considered.
-For example, I'm currently responsible for translating a internationally renowned volleyball magazine into Portuguese.
+For example, I was recently responsible for translating a internationally renowned volleyball magazine into Portuguese.

 You will find out more about my football expertise by reading an article I wrote for the Translation Journal.
 In addition, I was featured in a cover story for the May/June 2008 issue of the ITI Bulletin.
-More recently, my work has been included in the best-selling book Found in Translation, by Nataly Kelly and Jost Zetzsche.
+Also, my work has been included in the best-selling book Found in Translation, by Nataly Kelly and Jost Zetzsche.
+More recently, I wrote a cover story for the ITI Bulletin describing the five-year-long project involving the Fifa.com website.

 Words in Style